Get in Touch

 • Querying with CQL

-• CQL updates
+• Updating data with CQL

-• Labs : various data modeling exercises using CQL ; experimenting with queries and supported data types
+• Labs : various data modeling exercises using CQL; experimenting with queries and supported data types

-• Section 4: Data Modeling – part 2
+• Section 4: Data Modeling – Part 2

 • Creating and using secondary indexes

-• composite keys (partition keys and clustering keys)
+• Composite keys (partition keys and clustering keys)

 • Time series data